dret/webconcepts/concepts/xml-ns.md

-The following 5 XML Namespace values were found in [all available `webconcepts.info` specifications](/specs).
+The following 5 XML Namespace values were found in [all available `webconcepts` specifications](/specs).
 Please be advised that the table shown here is maintained and compiled from [Web Concepts](/) sources.
 The [official XML Namespace registry](https://www.iana.org/assignments/xml-registry/xml-registry.xhtml#ns) is maintained by the [*Internet Assigned Numbers Authority (IANA)*](http://www.iana.org/).

 XML Namespace | Specification
 -------: | :-------